 There are positive consequences for children who demonstrate positive behaviours.
-House points or tickets are awarded that may be drawn out of the barrel for a prize at assembly.
+House points or awards are given at assembly, with prize draws for those children who fill their positive behaviours chart.
 Each week, the classroom teacher selects a student to receive their 'Student of the Week' award at Monday morning assembly.
 Staff give lots of verbal praise and recognition to children who are doing the right thing in and out of the classroom.